 The Socialist 9 June 2005 |

-Join the G8 protests
+Join the Socialist

 Pakistan: Strike resists Telecom privatisation